Terms & Policies

 Terms of Service

 This Agreement permits Customer to purchase subscriptions to online software-as-a-service products and other services from Plait pursuant to any Plait ordering documents, online registration, order descriptions or order confirmations referencing this Agreement ("Order Form(s)") and sets forth the basic terms and conditions under which those products and services will be delivered.
-This Agreement will govern Customer's initial purchase on the Effective Date as well as any future purchases made by Customer that reference this Agreement.
+This Agreement includes the Additional Product Terms, incorporated by reference herein, and will govern Customer's initial purchase on the Effective Date as well as any future purchases made by Customer that reference this Agreement.

 The "Effective Date" of this Agreement is the date which is the earlier of (a) Customer's initial access to any Service (as defined below) through any online provisioning, registration or order process or (b) the effective date of the first Order Form referencing this Agreement.